jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 		- Forced -> setting enabled and Aph closed (template set pickup)
 - While CLPU is active, fast curves are disabled and puts a blinder on the delay curves (same curve, but won't trip until it exceeds the CLPU pickup)
 	- Uses template set mult. of min. trip settings as CLPU pickup
+- CLPU initiates upon PB close if it's enabled
 - ==Form6 has many options for CLPU such as minimum trip value time-current curve, reclose interval, and number of independent operations to lockout for each protection profile.
 Cold Load Pickup also includes TCC Multipliers, TCC Adders, Minimum Response Time, Time Dial Reset, and High Current Lockout.
-- ==Form6 initiates CLPU upon PB close if it's enabled

 ### OPEN/CLOSE PUSHBUTTONS/LED'S
 - When in 3ph LO mode, all 3 phases are always selected